Dimitris Metaxas

-Dimitris Metaxas is a distinguished professor and the chair of the Computer Science Department at Rutgers University, where he directs the Center for Computational Biomedicine Imaging and Modeling (CBIM).
+Dimitris Metaxas is a distinguished professor in the Computer Science Department at Rutgers University, where he directs the Center for Computational Biomedicine Imaging and Modeling (CBIM).

 Education

 Metaxas was educated at the University of Toronto where he was awarded a PhD degree in 1992 under the supervision of Demetri Terzopoulos as part of the Dynamic Graphics Project.
 He was awarded an M.Sc. in Computer Science from the University of Maryland, College Park in 1988.
 He did his undergraduate studies in Electrical and Computer Engineering at the National Technical University of Athens.

 Career

 Metaxas became an assistant professor in the Computer and Information Science Department at the University of Pennsylvania and director of the VAST Lab.
 From January 1998 to September 2001 he was a tenured associate professor in the same department.
 In September 2001, he moved to Rutgers as a professor in the Department of Computer Science at Rutgers University.
-Since July 2007, Metaxas is a professor II (distinguished professor) and since 2013, he is the chair of the same department.
+Since July 2007, Metaxas is a professor II (distinguished professor).
 Since 2001, he has founded and has been directing the Center for Computational Biomedicine, Imaging and Modeling (CBIM).